fluencelabs/examples/quickstart/1-browser-to-browser/README.md

 };
 ```

-To summarize, we run an app that facilities messaging between two browsers over a peer-to-peer network.
-At the core of this capability is Aqua which allowed us in just a few lines of code to program both the network topology and the application workflow in barely more than a handful of lines of code.
+To summarize, we ran an app that facilities messaging between two browsers over a peer-to-peer network.
+Aqua allowed us in just a few lines of code to program both the network topology and the application workflow in barely more than a handful of lines of code.
 Hint: You should be excited.
-For more information on Aqua, see the [Aqua Book](../../../aqua-book/introduction.md).
+For more information on Aqua, see the [Aqua Book](https://fluence.dev/docs/aqua-book/introduction).

 To learn how to write and deploy your own WebAssembly modules refer to [this](https://fluence.dev/docs/build/get-started) doc.